2023 Legislative Session has come to a close!

 Since 2011, Friends of Family Farmers has spent a lot of time at the Oregon Capitol working on behalf of Oregon’s farmers, and that includes many efforts to assist beginning farmers.
 Beginning farmers bring a unique voice to many policy discussions and we encourage them to testify at hearings and make their voices heard.
 In recent years we have helped pass the following legislation of interest to small and mis-sized farmers:

 • Oregon’s Farm Direct Marketing Law – allows farm direct sales of many different products as well as up to $20,000/year in sales of specific home-processed low-hazard foods like pickles, jams, jellies, etc. Read an ODA Fact Sheet on what types of products are covered under the Farm Direct Marketing Law here.
+Farm Direct Marketing Law Enhancements passed in 2023 to update original bill with these changes:

 • Oregon’s Farm Direct Poultry Law – allows farmers to raise, slaughter and sell up to 1000 birds per year for on farm sales directly to end consumers.
 Read an ODA fact sheet on the Farm Direct Poultry Law here.